 We will communicate to you which day you will have your embryo transfer as soon as the date becomes known to give you as long a notice as possible.
 Your embryo transfer appointment is a brief visit with no physical restrictions and no need for pain medications.

-Please call or email us if you are interested in finding more about the art of embryo transfer timing.
+Please call, text, or email us if you are interested in finding more about the art of embryo transfer timing.